reactjs/react.dev/content/docs/getting-started.md

 ## Versioned Documentation {#versioned-documentation}

 This documentation always reflects the latest stable version of React.
 Since React 16, you can find older versions of the documentation on a [separate page](/versions).
-Note that documentation for past versions is snapshotted at the time of the release, and isn't being continuously updated.
+Note that documentation for past versions is snapshotted at the time of the release and isn't being continuously updated.

 ## Something Missing? {#something-missing}